 The gates are entered, and a broad street, straight as an arrow, lies before us, shaded on either side by rows of palms.
 Here stand, on either hand, the dwellings of the principal inhabitants, bordering the wide space, which continues its straight and shady course for about four miles in length.
-In the centre, standing in a spacious circle, rises the great Dagoba, forming a grand coup d'ail, from the entrance gate.
-Two hundred and sixty feet from the base the Dagoba rears its lofty sum-Two circular terraces, each of some twenty feet mit. in height, rising one upon the other, with a width of fifty feet, and a diameter at the base of about two hundred and fifty, from the step-like platform upon which the Dagoba stands.
-These are ascended by broad flights of steps, each terrace forming a circular promenade around the Dagoba; the whole having the appearance of white marble, being covered with polished stucco ornamented with figures in bas-relief.
+In the centre, standing in a spacious circle, rises the great Dagoba, forming a grand coup d'wil, from the entrance gate.
+260 feet from the base, the Dagoba rears its lofty summit.
+Two circular terraces, each of some twenty feet in height, rising one upon the other, with a width of fifty feet, and a diameter at the base of about 250, form the step-like platform upon which the Dagoba stands.
+These are ascended by broad flights of steps, each terrace forming a circular promenade around the Dagoba; the whole having the appearance of white marble, being covered with polished stucco ornamented with figures in basrelief.
 The Dagoba is a solid mass of brickwork in the shape of a dome, which rises from the upper terrace.
-The whole is covered with polished stucco, and surmounted by a gilded spire standing upon a square pedestal of stucco, highly ornamented with large figures, also in bas-relief; this pedestal is a cube of about thirty feet, supporting the tall gilded spire, which is surmounted by a golden umbrella.
+The whole is covered with polished stucco, and surmounted by a gilded spire standing upon a square pedestal of stucco, highly ornamented with large figures, also in bas relief; this pedestal is a cube of about thirty feet, supporting the tall gilded spire, which is surmounted by a golden umbrella.

-Around the base of the Dagoba on the upper terrace are eight small entrances with highly-ornamented exteriors.
+Around the base of the Dagoba on the upper terrace are eight small entrances with highly ornamented exteriors.
 These are the doors to eight similar chambers of about twelve feet square, in each of which is a small altar and carved golden idol.